Affiliate links on Android Authority may earn us a commission. Learn more.

 Check if your Chromebook can run Linux and Android apps

-Some methods used for running Steam on Chromebook devices require using native Linux apps or Android applications from the Google Play Store.
-Not all Chromebooks can handle Linux and Android apps, so you need to make sure the one you will be using to run Steam on Chromebook does.
-We have a handy list of Chromebook devices that can take advantage of Linux and Android apps, so check it out below.
+Some methods for running Steam on Chromebook devices require native Linux apps or Android applications from the Google Play Store.
+Not all Chromebooks can handle Linux and Android apps, so you must ensure the one you will use to run Steam on Chromebook does.
+We have a handy list of Chromebook devices that can take advantage of Linux and Android apps.
+Check it out to see if yours is listed.
+Then you can try our guide for installing Linux apps on Chromebooks.

 How to get Steam on Chromebook devices using Steam Link Android app

 This is the easiest way to run Steam on Chromebook computers, but it has more demanding requirements.
 The Steam Link Chromebook app brings the gaming experience to any mobile device (including Chromebooks), but it operates by connecting to a PC in your same network.
 You would essentially be streaming games to your Chromebook from another PC.

 - Open the Google Play Store and install Steam Link.

-- Ensure your Chromebook is connected to the same network as your other computer and uses the same Steam account.
+- Ensure your Chromebook is connected to the same network as your other computer.

 - Open the Steam Link app.